 Evaluation of the Chairman and CEO.
-The Corporate Governance and Nominating Committee, in conjunction with the Compensation and Benefits Committee, developed a written procedure, including a Mission Statement for the Chairman and CEO, which was presented to and confirmed by the full Board, for evaluating the Chairman and CEO.
-This process involves the distribution of a questionnaire and business objectives summary to all non-employee directors prior to the January Board meeting.
-The questionnaire provides each director the opportunity to assess individual elements of performance in major categories such as leadership, strategic planning, financial performance, operations, human resources, external relations and communications, and Board relations.
-The questionnaire and business objectives summary become the basis for a discussion, led by the Chair of the Corporate Governance and Nominating Committee, during an Executive Session of the Board, without the CEO or any member of management present, of Company and CEO performance for the year.
-The Compensation and Benefits Committee then meets following the Executive Session to determine bonuses, if any, to be awarded to the CEO and management of the Company.
-The Chairs of the Corporate Governance and Nominating Committee, the Executive Committee and the Finance Committee then review with the CEO his performance and any recommended areas for improvement.
+The performance of the Chairman and CEO is evaluated annually.
+A questionnaire and business objectives summary is distributed to all non-employee directors prior to the January Board meeting for purposes of evaluating the

+Chairman and CEO.
+The questionnaire, not a recorded item, provides each director the opportunity to assess individual elements of performance in major categories such as leadership, strategic planning, financial performance, operations, human resources, external relations and communications, and Board relations.
+The questionnaire and business objectives summary serve as the basis for a discussion, led by the Chair of the Corporate Governance and Nominating Committee, during an executive session, of Company and CEO performance for the year.
+The Compensation and Benefits Committee then meets following the executive session to determine bonuses, if any, to be awarded to the CEO and management of the Company.
+The Chairs of the Corporate Governance and Nominating Committee and the Finance Committee then review with the CEO his performance and any recommended areas for improvement.